|Best 4K Monitor||Dell Ultrasharp U2720QM||SEE IT||

 This will depend on the size, resolution, and additional features for the monitor.
 You shouldn’t have to spend more than $150 to get a basic one, but could spend close to a grand if you want a premium one for gaming.

-A final word on shopping for the best monitor for home office
+A final word on shopping for the best monitors for home office

 Finding the best monitors for home office can take some time, but it’s worth it.
 Folks always talk about the benefits of investing in real estate.
 Well, the same goes for screen real estate.
-When it comes to a working from home setup, you may not always start with the optimal space, but if you approach selecting the best monitor for home office like the most cost-effective renovation, you’ll find one simple upgrade can substantially improve your property.
+When it comes to a working from home setup, you may not always start with the optimal space, but if you approach selecting the best monitor for home office like the most cost-effective renovation, you’ll find one simple upgrade can substantially improve your workstation.